simonegymondo/GymondoBackendTest/README.md

 ###### Problem Statement
 You are asked to extend some of the /rest-api/api/v1/users endpoint functionalities.
 The application right now is completely functional but we'd like to enrich the user information with:

-* The subscriptions that belong a users or users;
+* The subscriptions that belong to the users;
 * The expiration date of each subscription.

 ###### Objectives